BDC Hamburger Icon

 Email blasts can be easily confused with spam, so executing them correctly is crucial.
 Make them concise, appealing and thoughtful, with a clear and on-point CTA.

-Email is a powerful way to connect with people, and you should think of it as a two-way street.
-When you send marketing emails to your customers, avoid using a no-reply email address.
-While it may be tempting, a no-reply address can hurt your marketing efforts in two ways: reduced deliverability and poor user experience.
+Email is a powerful way to connect with people, but you should think of it as a two-way street.
+When sending marketing emails to your customers, avoid using a no-reply email address.
+While it may be tempting, a no-reply address can hurt your marketing efforts in two ways: reduced deliverability and poor user experience:

 • Poor user experience: A no-reply address can diminish the overall customer experience with your brand.
-It can be frustrating if a customer wants to reply to one of your emails with feedback (or possibly to opt out of further messages) and receives an auto-response saying their message could not be delivered.
+It can be frustrating if a customer wants to reply to one of your emails with feedback (or to opt out of future messages) and receives an auto-response saying their message couldn’t be delivered.

 Manage your email campaigns with email marketing software

-The best email marketing software can help you create a successful email campaign and avoid annoying recipients.
-Several excellent options can help you simplify email creation, email automation, list segmentation and contact management.
+The best email marketing software can help you create a successful email campaign and avoid annoying your recipients.
+Several excellent options can simplify email design, automation, segmentation and contact management.

 • Constant Contact: Constant Contact has an easy-to-use interface and robust features at an affordable cost.
-In addition to a drag-and-drop email editor and an extensive library of email templates, it includes A/B testing, autoresponder features, and tools that make improving deliverability and growing your email list easy.
-Our detailed Constant Contact review highlights the solution’s automation abilities that ensure you send emails regularly based on specific triggers.
+In addition to a drag-and-drop email editor and an extensive library of email templates, it includes A/B testing, autoresponders and tools that make it easy to improve deliverability and grow your email list.
+Our detailed Constant Contact review highlights the solution’s automation capabilities, which ensure you send emails regularly based on specific triggers.

-• Benchmark Email Marketing: New businesses will find it easy to get started with Benchmark Email Marketing because of its free and low-cost plans.
-With Benchmark, you get customizable templates and A/B testing, along with immediate email analytics data that explain your campaign’s performance.
-Our in-depth Benchmark review discusses the solution’s ability to create automatic responses, surveys and polls.
+• Benchmark Email Marketing: New businesses will find it easy to get started with Benchmark Email Marketing thanks to its free and low-cost plans.
+With Benchmark, you get customizable templates and A/B testing, along with immediate email analytics that show how your campaign is performing.
+Our in-depth Benchmark review covers the platform’s ability to create automatic responses, surveys and polls.

 Did you find this content helpful?